-In February 2024, we received Human Research Ethics Committee (HREC) clearance in Australia to commence our Phase 1 dosimetry trial for MNPR-101-Zr in patients with advanced cancers.
-The trial will utilize total body PET/CT ("positron emission tomography") imaging to assess tumor uptake, normal organ biodistribution, and safety.
-The study will be conducted at Melbourne Theranostic Innovation Centre ("MTIC")headed by Professor Rodney Hicks, MBBS(Hons), MD, FRACP, FICIS, FAAHMS, and will use one of the world's most sensitive clinical total-body PET/CT scanners, the Siemens Biograph Vision Quadra, to image the targeting ability of MNPR-101-Zr in cancer patients.
-If the tumor uptake, biodistribution, and safety look encouraging in this Phase 1 clinical trial, which is anticipated to enroll approximately 12 patients, we plan to evaluate the efficacy in humans of a therapeutic version of MNPR-101 radiolabeled with an isotope such as actinium-225 ("Ac-225" or "Ac").
+In February 2024, we received Human Research Ethics Committee ("HREC") clearance in Australia to commence a first-in-human Phase 1 imaging and dosimetry clinical trial for MNPR-101-Zr in patients with advanced solid tumors.
+The trial, which is anticipated to enroll approximately 12 patients, utilizes total body positron emission tomography-computed tomography ("PET/CT") imaging to assess tumor uptake, normal organ biodistribution, and safety.
+The study is being conducted at Melbourne Theranostic Innovation Centre ("MTIC"), headed by Professor Rodney Hicks, MBBS(Hons), MD, FRACP, FICIS, FAAHMS, and uses one of the world's most sensitive clinical total-body PET/CT scanners, the Siemens Biograph Vision Quadra, to image the targeting ability of MNPR-101-Zr in cancer patients.